YaredAbebe01/requirement-analysis/README.md

 5. **Ensures Quality:** By clearly defining functional and non-functional requirements, the process helps create a system that meets user expectations in terms of functionality, performance, and usability.

 In summary, Requirement Analysis acts as a blueprint for the entire software development process, ensuring that the final product aligns with stakeholder needs and project objectives.
+## Why is Requirement Analysis Important?

+Requirement Analysis is a crucial step in the Software Development Life Cycle (SDLC) because it ensures that the software being developed meets the needs of stakeholders and is delivered efficiently.
+Here are three key reasons why it is important:

+1. **Ensures Clear Understanding of Requirements**
+   By gathering and analyzing requirements from stakeholders, the development team gains a clear understanding of what needs to be built.
+This reduces ambiguity and misunderstandings, ensuring that the project aligns with stakeholder expectations.

+2. **Prevents Scope Creep and Reduces Costs**
+   Proper requirement analysis helps define the project scope and prioritize features.
+This minimizes unplanned changes during development, preventing scope creep and reducing the risk of costly rework.

+3. **Improves Project Planning and Resource Allocation**
+   Analyzing and prioritizing requirements allows project managers to allocate resources effectively, set realistic timelines, and focus on high-priority features.
+This results in more efficient project execution and higher-quality software.

+Additional benefits include improved communication between stakeholders and developers, better risk management, and a higher likelihood of delivering a successful project that meets user needs.